 The 2019 Forecast for Austin Real Estate

-Also this year, Gaines expects another record-breaking real estate market in the Austin area.
+Also this year, Gaines expects another record-breaking real estate market in the Austin area this year and possibly in 2019.
 Because of the increasing numbers of people flocking to the Central Texas area, developers will continue to be challenged to produce homes for the most popular price points.

 Gaines pointed out that in 2011, 67 percent of houses that were sold were priced below $250,000.
 During that same timeframe, 32 percent of homes sold were priced from $250,000 to just under $1 million.